zievathustra/uu-rdms-harvest/README.md

 # Harvest Pure using Python
+Please note that links will NOT open in a new tab or window, so please use right-mouse-click and the appropriate action to open.
+This is due to limitations to GitHubs markdown implementation (no support for ``{:target="_blank"}``).
+And my sticking to readability of my own markdown input in Atom a.o.t. replacing all links with ``<a></a>`` tags, to be frank.

 ## Credits
 Thanks to Elsevier for providing a code example.
 The link to the page in the Pure Client Space broke some time ago, so I included the example script in this repository.

-Thank you, [Richard van Hoek](https://www.uu.nl/staff/RvanHoek/?target=_blank), for doing the legwork on setting up python correctly and having a first go at the Elsevier example.
+Thank you, [Richard van Hoek](https://www.uu.nl/staff/RvanHoek), for doing the legwork on setting up python correctly and having a first go at the Elsevier example.

 ## References
 General information on Pure web services: